top of page

 Localizing for cultural relevance.

-For Chinese Gen Z consumers, fashion is deeply tied to identity.
-It’s how they express who they are and who they want to become.
+Fashion is deeply tied to identity, it’s how consumers express who they are and who they want to become.
 The app opens to a personalized feed shaped by each user’s preferences, browsing behavior and past purchases, no two homepages look the same.
-This allows Macy’s to feel immediately relevant, even for first-time users.
+Macy’s feels immediately relevant, even for first-time users.

 Product1_Macys.png

 Products are grouped around moments that matter such as seasonal trends, special occasions, limited-time drops and promotions.
-This helps users find what they are looking for without feeling overwhelmed.
+Users can find what they are looking for without feeling overwhelmed.

 Product2_Macys.png